 Delayed or Canceled Flight with Ryanair?
 You Can Get Compensation!

-Ryanair’s recent actions are symptomatic of a larger issue at hand, namely evading legal statutes and putting travelers in a pinch.
-Certain airlines simply object to paying passengers who are rightfully owed money for delayed flights, canceled, or overbooked flights.
+Ryanair’s recent actions are symptomatic of a larger issue at hand, namely evading legal statutes and putting travellers in a pinch.
+Certain airlines simply object to paying passengers who are rightfully owed money for delayed, canceled, or overbooked flights.

 Ryanair Refuses to Follow the Law